-The Consolidated Entity's annual testing of goodwill for impairment is a key audit matter given the: • the Consolidated Entity recorded an Working with our valuation specialists, our procedures included: Evaluating the Consolidated Entity's determination of their CGUs based on our understanding of the operations of the impairment charge of \$547.4 million against goodwill during the year; size of the balance (being 28.6% of total assets); net outflow of FUM experienced by certain Cash Generating Units (CGUs) of the Consolidated Entity in the current year.
-This increases the possibility of goodwill being impaired; judgement applied by us when evaluating the evidence available for forward-looking assumptions applied by the Consolidated Entity in its value-in-use models, including: forecast operating cash flows, growth rates and terminal growth rates which are influenced by subjective drivers such as forecast FUM.
-These are difficult to predict as they rely on the Consolidated Entity's expectation of future customer activity and market performance, which can be impacted Consolidated Entity's business, and how independent cash inflows are generated, against the requirements of the accounting standards; Assessing the appropriateness of the value in use and fair value less costs of disposal methods applied by the Consolidated Entity to perform the annual test of goodwill for impairment against the requirements of the accounting standards; Assessing the integrity of the value-in-use models used, including the determination of carrying values and the accuracy of the underlying calculation formulas; Assessing the accuracy of previous Consolidated Entity forecasts to inform our evaluation of forecasts incorporated in the models; Comparing the forecast cash flows contained in the value-in-use models to Board approved such as forecast FUM.
-These are difficult to predict as they rely on the Consolidated Entity's expectation of future customer activity and market performance, which can be impacted by economic uncertainties arising from Consolidated Entity forecasts to inform our evaluation of forecasts incorporated in the models; Comparing the forecast cash flows contained in the value-in-use models to Board approved forecasts and our inquiries with management by economic uncertainties arising from the ongoing geopolitical events, increasing the risk of future fluctuations and inaccurate forecasting where there is a wider range of possible outcomes; the Consolidated Entity operating across different geographies with forecasts and our inquiries with management of the Consolidated Entity for consistency; Challenging the Consolidated Entity's forecast operating cash flows, growth assumptions and forecast profits in light of the Consolidated Entity's net FUM flows and the ongoing economic uncertainty arising from the geopolitical events in the current year.
-We performance and capital flows, which increases the risk of an inaccurate forecast or a wider range of possible outcomes; and
+Working with our valuation specialists, our procedures included:

+- Evaluating the Consolidated Entity's determination of their CGUs based on our understanding of the operations of the Consolidated Entity's business, and how independent cash inflows are generated, against the requirements of the accounting standards; - Assessing the appropriateness of the value in use and fair value less costs of disposal methods applied by the Consolidated Entity to perform the annual test of goodwill for impairment against the requirements of the accounting standards; - Assessing the integrity of the value-in-use models used, including the determination of carrying values and the accuracy of the underlying calculation formulas; - Assessing the accuracy of previous Consolidated Entity forecasts to inform our evaluation of forecasts incorporated in the models: - Comparing the forecast cash flows contained in the value-in-use models to Board approved forecasts and our inquiries with management of the Consolidated Entity for consistency; - Challenging the Consolidated Entity's forecast operating cash flows, growth assumptions and forecast profits in light of the Consolidated Entity's net FUM flows and the ongoing economic uncertainty arising from the geopolitical events in the current year.
+We compared forecast growth rates and terminal

-- discount rates, including CGU specific risk premiums, which are complicated in nature and vary according to the conditions and environment the specific CGU is subject to from time to time. - judgement applied by us when evaluating the evidence available for forward-looking assumptions applied by the Consolidated Entity in its fair value less costs of disposal models, including: - forecast profits which are influenced by subjective drivers such as forecast FUM.
+- performance and capital flows, which increases the risk of an inaccurate forecast or a wider range of possible outcomes; and - discount rates, including CGU specific risk premiums, which are complicated in nature and vary according to the conditions and environment the specific CGU is subject to from time to time. - judgement applied by us when evaluating the evidence available for forward-looking assumptions applied by the Consolidated Entity in its fair value less costs of disposal models, including: - forecast profits which are influenced by subjective drivers such as forecast FUM.
 These are difficult to predict as they rely on the Consolidated Entity's expectation of future customer activity and market performance, which can be impacted by economic uncertainties arising from the ongoing geopolitical events, increasing the risk of future fluctuations and inaccurate forecasting where there is a wider range of possible outcomes; - price to earnings multiples of comparable companies, including weighting applied across geographical regions, and estimated costs of disposal which are subjective in nature and tend to be prone to greater risk for potential bias, error and inconsistent application.